FatsackFails/fatsackfails/src/site/page/about.md

 ---
-title: About Fatsack
+title: Hey there, I'm Ethan!
-subtitle: Learn More
+subtitle: Learn More About Fatsack
 slug: about
 form: no
 image_card: